East Tennessee bridge burnings: Attacks

 While Carter recruited conspirators, Union forces at Camp Dick Robinson prepared to march south to Knoxville.
-A raid into Kentucky by Zollicoffer, though repulsed, changed the timing of the invasion, however, and following Confederate excursions into the western part of the state, Sherman became concerned that his line was stretched too thin.
-Thomas arrived at Crab Orchard, Kentucky, about 40 mi from Cumberland Gap, on October 31, and pleaded with Sherman to give the go-ahead.
-Sherman was unconvinced, however, and called off the invasion on November 7.
+A raid into Kentucky by Zollicoffer, though repulsed, changed the timing of the invasion, and following Confederate excursions into the western part of the state, Sherman became concerned that his line was stretched too thin.
+Thomas arrived at Crab Orchard, Kentucky, about 40 mi from Cumberland Gap, on October 31 and pleaded with Sherman to give the go-ahead.
+Sherman was unconvinced and called off the invasion on November 7.

 The bridge burners, unaware of the shift in strategy in Kentucky, proceeded with their plans on the night of November 8.
 The Chickamauga Creek and Hiwassee bridges were poorly guarded, and Cate and his men burned them with minimal effort.
 The Bridgeport, Loudon, and Watauga bridges were heavily guarded by Confederate soldiers, and conspirators abandoned their attempts to destroy them.
 The Lick Creek and Union bridges were guarded only by one or two sentries each, whom the conspirators easily overpowered before setting fire to the bridges.

 At the Strawberry Plains bridge, Pickens and his crew encountered a lone Confederate guard, James Keeling (also spelled Keelan in some sources).
 When Pickens attempted to light a torch, Keeling spotted him, and attacked.
 In the ensuing melee, both Keeling and Pickens were badly wounded.
 Keeling fled, leaving the bridge exposed, but Pickens had lost the group's matches in the chaos and darkness.
 Unable to light a fire, the group aborted their mission and returned to Sevier County.